mavost/docuserver/index.md

-# Welcome to the www.mavost.ml Docuserver pages
+# Welcome to the MavoSt Docuserver Wiki pages
 It is a little webspace where I maintain my collected knowledge on Linux and cloud technologies.
 Feel free to browse...
 Live instance currently accessible as: